The perfect introduction to getting your head around the extraordinary life on earth, and where to go to find it.

 Land-based tours involve daily boat trips - sometimes with a different focus for each excursion: different types of whales, marine life or birds.
 You may be able to anchor on remote islets, hike around the shore and get involved in local community life during the evenings.
 These are more relaxing and slower paced holidays - with the chance to combine marine and land-based wildlife watching.

-More about Whale watching
+More Whale watching articles

 Some places are far more reliable for whale encounters than others.
-Our interactive map reveals where to go whale watching - and also when.

-Whale watching with kids is a sure way to bring out your child's inner marine biologist, and plant a love of the ocean that could last a lifetime.
+A sure way to bring out your child's inner marine biologist, and plant a love of the ocean that could last a lifetime.